Blood and blood products are used for transfusion in various situations in medicine. Blood products are also called blood based products.

 - Coagulation factors

-Whole blood is now rarely used as as most patients require a specific element of blood, such as red cells or platelets, and the dose can then be optimised.
+Whole blood is now rarely used as most patients require a specific element of blood, such as red cells or platelets, and the dose can then be optimized.
 Whole blood may be divided into various fractions.
-This is not only more economical of blood donors, but certain fractions are more appropriate than whole blood transfusion for certain clinical conditions.
+This is not only more economical, but certain fractions are more appropriate than whole blood transfusion for certain clinical conditions.
 Fractionation procedures are relatively safe and simple, using sealed sterile plastic bag units.

-Each component is stored under ideal conditions (e.g. red cells must be refrigerated, platelets must not) and the use of precious blood donations becomes more efficient.
+Each component is stored under ideal conditions (e.g. red cells must be refrigerated, platelets must not be) and the use of precious blood donations becomes more efficient.

 Packed red blood Cells

-Red cells are used to restore oxygen carrying capacity and are especially advisable in patients with chronic anaemia where alternative treatments are ineffective or inappropriate.
-They are specifically indicated in the elderly, in small children and in patients in whom introduction of large volumes of fluid may cause cardiac failure.
+Red cells are used to restore oxygen-carrying capacity and are especially advisable in patients with chronic anemia where alternative treatments are ineffective or inappropriate.
+They are specifically indicated in the elderly, in small children, and in patients in whom the introduction of large volumes of fluid may cause cardiac failure.